 However, ETIAS is set to launch in 2022 which will change the requirements for Canadian travellers slightly.

-When it launches this new electronic visa waiver will be obligatory for visitors from visa-free countries such as Canada and the United States.
+When it launches this new electronic authorisation (which is not a visa) will be obligatory for visitors from visa-free countries such as Canada and the United States.
 This is to improve the security and integrity of Schengen’s borders by prescreening passengers before arrival.
+It will also make crossing the border easier thanks to streamlined document check processes.

 Yet, the process of registering for ETIAS will not be complicated.
 Visitors will simply need to complete the online application form up to a few days before their arrival in Europe.
-This will only take around 10 minutes to complete.
+This will only take around 10 minutes to complete in most cases.

 Crossing the borders of Schengen is a straightforward and easy process.